These are questions people often want to ask before the mediation. We have tried to answer them here.

 Yes.
 Within the mediation process you can both agree how best to consider your business and how it should be valued.

-I used the proceeds of my house to buy our house together; will that be taken into account?
+I used the proceeds of my house to buy our house together; will that be considered?

 It depends how the house is legally owned between the two of you and how both of you (and any children) may be rehoused following your separation.